canonical/ubuntu-pro-docs/start-here.rst

    :maxdepth: 1

    Attach a machine to your subscription <how_to_attach.rst>
-   Get started with the Ubuntu Pro client <pro-client:basic_commands>
+   Get started with the Ubuntu Pro client <pro-client:tutorial-commands>

 Accessing technical support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~